MiguelEIbrahim/Information-sec-17/README.md

 For these names its best to guess which one is which and you'll see why later

 Check the ER Diagram here in root folder under name: Octahedral_ChatGPTimg.png

+Rectangles: Entity - Tables

+Circles: Values - Variables - etc.

+Rhumbus: Relation (Ex: Many Bohemians Poke Yondora, One Yondora can be poked by one Bohemian).

+1-m : One to many relationship

+The relation is also its own table, but in this case it does not contain anything since the Bohemian gets destroyed.